top of page

 For over two decades Glengour has enjoyed winters in a big Boat Shed where it's easier to get on with restoration work and pampering.

 Almost everywhere you look and, more importantly, everywhere you don't really see, the boat has been restored, improved, renewed and strengthened.
-All designed to ensure Glengour's longevity well into the 21st century.
-Mindful of her history and with the aim of keeping her practical, reliable and a delight to sail anywhere you want to go.
+Work designed to ensure Glengour's longevity well into the 21st century.
+Mindful of her history and aiming to keep her practical, reliable and a delight to sail.

 A deck might just look like a deck.... but every inch of Glengour's decks (fore, aft and side) have been fully restored.
 New teak covering boards (after repairs to frame tops and ribs); 2 sets of stainless steel chainplates for the masts; Plus a full set of elegant bronze stanchions with gates to port and starboard (all custom-made by Colin Frake of Faversham); And much more besides.